Lasagna With Cottage Cheese

 - black pepper – adds a subtle heat to the cheese filling.

-How to make Lasagna with Cottage Cheese
+How To Make This Lasagna Recipe Using Cottage Cheese

 Lasagna Cottage Cheese Recipe Home Chef Tips

 - We do NOT cover our lasagna with foil while baking.
-Honestly, I love when the corners and edges get some crispy bits.
-However, if your lasagna starts to get too brown for your liking while it is baking, feel free to loosely tent it with foil for the remainder of the cooking time.
+Honestly, we love when the corners and edges get some crispy bits.
+However, if your lasagna starts to get too brown for your liking while it is baking, feel free to loosely tent it with aluminum foil for the remainder of the cooking time.

-Lasagna made with Cottage Cheese FAQs
+Traditional Lasagna Recipe With Cottage Cheese FAQs

 More Foxes Love Lemons Favorites

-Lasagna Recipe (Cottage Cheese version)
+Lasagna Recipe With Cottage Cheese

 Ingredients